oeo4b/kriging.js/README.md

 Bayesian priors and gaussian process
 ------------------------------------

-Notice the sigma2 and alpha variables, these correspond to the variance parameters of the gaussian process and the prior of the variogram model, respectively.
-A standard normal variance sigma2 (σ^2) error and a diffuse alpha (α) prior (~100) is typically used; a formal mathematical definition of the model is provided below.
+Notice the σ<sup>2</sup> (sigma2) and α (alpha) variables, these correspond to the variance parameters of the gaussian process and the prior of the variogram model, respectively.
+A standard normal variance σ<sup>2</sup> error and a diffuse α prior is typically used; a formal mathematical definition of the model is provided below.

 Predicting new values
 ---------------------